nickpelek/Financial_Consumer_Complaints/README.md

 ### Exploratory Data Analysis (E.D.A.)
 With the *E.D.A.* i explored the consumer complaints to answer some key questions, such as:
 - Do consumer complaints have any seasonal partterns?
-- Which States have the most complaints?
+- Which State has the most complaints?
 - Which products present the most complaints(+ What are their most common issues)?
 - How does the company typically resolve the complaints?